 The Candida genus of yeasts is very large and includes many different species, though C. albicans is the most common offender in human fungal infections.
 The ‘Candida’ genus has many different species, but Candida albicans is the most common species to proliferate and cause health issues, though others, such as C. glabrata and C. auris are increasing in prevalence.
 Candida is a natural resident in our intestinal tract, and normally our own defence mechanisms help to keep it in check; however, stress, illness, medications such as antibiotics and a high intake of sugary foods can create conditions favourable for the yeast to proliferate.
 (Candida is a mould that feeds on other moulds).
 Even environment is important to reduce the mould count in houses, schools etc. and thrives in dark moist places so our bodies provide a multitude of potential hang-outs for this opportunistic yeast.

-Symptoms of this yeast overgrowth can manifest in such a wide variety of ways that it can sometimes be as tricky to identify as to address, and so in the first instance, we would always recommend that any undiagnosed symptoms are first discussed with a client’s doctor, or that the appropriate clinical tests be conducted.
+Symptoms of this yeast overgrowth can manifest in such a wide variety of ways that it can sometimes be as tricky to identify as to address, and so in the first instance, any undiagnosed symptoms should first be discussed with a doctor, or that the appropriate clinical tests be conducted.